Anacapa Island: Introduced species

 European rabbits were introduced to East Island either as an emergency food supply for lighthouse personnel during World War II or as pets.
 They were present from the 1940s until at least 1965.
 No rabbits were recorded from Middle or West Anacapa.

 Domestic cats were introduced to Anacapa as pets of the fisherman "Frenchy" after whom Frenchy's Cove on West Island is named.
 In 1966, there remained a small population.

 Sheep were grazed on the island for many years.
 There are records from the 1870s through the 1930s.
 Many writers reported that in the absence of springs on Anacapa sheep would lick the moisture that accumulated on each other's fleeces from the coastal fog.
 The native flora was affected by the forage grasses that farmers introduced to feed their flocks, and by soil-compaction caused by the sheep's hooves.
 Reproduction of ground-nesting species such as the meadowlark and horned lark is also thought to have been harmed by grazing.

-After completion of the lighthouse and associated facilities, the Coast Guard planted two types of iceplant on East Anacapa Islet: red-flowered iceplant (Malephora crocea) and sea fig, also called freeway iceplant (Carpobrotus edulis x aequilaterus).
+After completion of the lighthouse and associated facilities, the U.S. Coast Guard planted two types of iceplant on East Anacapa Islet: red-flowered iceplant (Malephora crocea) and sea fig, also called freeway iceplant (Carpobrotus edulis x aequilaterus).
 Both species are highly invasive.
 The National Park Service has initiated a restoration project to eradicate all of the ice plant by 2016, the centennial of the National Park Service Organic Act.